A founder school for the AI era

 Location

 No relocating.
 No coworking space.
 Build from wherever you are.
 The cohort meets over video.
-The work happens in your world.
+If geography allows, we'll meet in person too.

 What if I don't have an idea yet?